nokia/ts-serialize-closures/README.md

   * Serializing class definitions works, but only if they are first lowered to function definitions by the TypeScript compiler, i.e., the target is ES5 or lower.

   * Captured variables shared between serialized closures are no longer shared after serialization.

-  * Module imports and exports don't get serialized correctly for CommonJS modules.
-This is caused by the TypeScript compiler rewriting imported and exported name references *after* all "transformations" have run.